BrunoSalerno/terragona/README.md

 dump                    Only for Dump.
 Path to dump file. max_points              Only for Dump.
 Max number of points to consider from
                         dump file.
-default_country         Default country for geonames queries. geonames_username       Geonames API username. cache_expiration_time   Default: 7200.
+default_country         Default country.
-projection              Default: EPSG 4326 (WGS84).
+geonames_username       Only for API.
+Geonames API username. cache_expiration_time   Default: 7200. projection              Default: EPSG 4326 (WGS84).
 target_percent          Require to draw the concave polygons.